- Home

 2023

 Larry Burnett was selected as Reinhart’s 2023 Pro Bono Attorney of the Year.
-Larry was chosen for his exemplary compassion for and commitment to making positive contributions to our community through his longtime dedication to pro bono work, serving individuals who cannot afford legal representation with empathy and respect for more than two decades through the Marquette Legal Aid Clinic and the firm’s pro bono program.
-He is an exemplary model of giving back through his mentorship, leadership and dedication to serving those who need his help the most.
+Larry was chosen as 2023’s honoree due to his long commitment to pro bono work, serving individuals who cannot afford legal representation with empathy and respect for more than two decades through the Marquette Legal Aid Clinic and the firm’s pro bono program.
+Outside of the firm, Burnett has served as President of the Board of Directors for the Wisconsin Trust Account Foundation, a nonprofit organization that works with civil legal aid organizations in the state to increase access to justice through the oversight of funds- and invests in services and projects to help people resolve legal problems.

 2022